anPerger/SQL_project/README.md

 the necessary information.
 Apparently there's a limit of 64 JOINs that are possible with a single statement, but I have a hard time imagining when that will become a legitimate concern

+Additional bonus analysis was conducted in the jupyter notebook using sqlAlchemy